 Those looking to remove full-body tattoos will undergo potentially years of treatment.

-Physicians are limited to 4 square millimeters of skin per treatment, as potential for scarring and blistering increases with larger areas, Miller said.
+Physicians are limited to 4 square millimeters of skin per treatment, because the potential for scarring and blistering increases with larger areas, Miller said.

-There also are people who are considered poor candidates for removal.
+There also are people who are considered poor candidates for tattoo removal.

 The first category involves patients with red ink.
 If they had an allergic reaction when they had it put on, it raises the potential for inflammation, or burn with permanent scarring.

-Others are more prone to keyloid scarring, which creates raised bumps on skin.
+Others are more prone to keloid scarring, which creates raised bumps on the skin.
 Miller also avoids removing tattoos on patients receiving chemotherapy or diabetics with lower-extremity markings.

 People from all walks of life and all ages get tattoos for many reasons: a sign of loyalty, standing out from the crowd, displaying a spiritual message, artistic expressions and even cosmetics.

 "We get all kinds of people who are doing all kinds of things, from judges to people who just got out of jail," Goldsmith said.

 One of his patients, Grace (who declined to give her last name), is a 23-year-old civil engineer who was on her fifth procedure at Ageless Splendor.
 She had a message -- "Every saint has a past, every sinner has a future" -- tattooed on her right upper torso across her ribs.

 Now engaged and trying on wedding dresses, she didn't want her parents to know about the tattoo because they would be disappointed.